munkhdorj-m/Python-exercise-5-Loop-2/README.md

 **Problem:**

-Find the sum of the first n numbers from 1.
+Print the sum of first n odd natural numbers.
+_If input is 5.
+The odd numbers are: 1 3 5 7 9_

 **Example:**

 	Input: 5
-	Output: 15
+	Output: 25

- 	Input: 11
+ 	Input: 2
-	Output: 66
+	Output: 4

-  	Input: 3
+  	Input: 10
-	Output: 6
+	Output: 100

 ---